aerovvs/cps-modbus-lab/README.md

 * **Offensive techniques** — replay, command manipulation, timed logic bombs, and covert Morse signaling against a live Modbus process.
 * **Defensive counter‑measures** — Suricata 7 IDS with custom, rate‑limited rules that reliably flag each attack class with ≤10 s mean detection latency.

-Everything runs on inexpensive hardware (Raspberry Pi 4 + LED) so you can reproduce the full kill‑chain at home without PLCs or SCADA gear.
+Everything runs on inexpensive hardware (Raspberry Pi 4 + LED) so you can reproduce the full kill chain at home without PLCs or SCADA gear.

 ---